dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

   * WithHeap = 2,
   * Triage = 3,
   * Full = 4
-* `uint diagnostics`: The providers to turn on for the streaming session
+* `uint diagnostics`: If set to 1, log to console the dump generation diagnostics
   * `0` or `1` for on or off

 #### Returns (as an IPC Message Payload):